Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 * Set up a new Kafka cluster with the same configuration as your production cluster.
 Setting up a cluster with lower resources for cost optimization is possible, but you must ensure your Kafka cluster backup can handle all the messages that will be mirrored from the production Kafka cluster.
 * Set up a tooling instance using Kafka.
 You can use the same version as the [embedded Kafka in Streams installation](/docs/architecture/#kafka).
 This instance must be able to access the production Kafka bootstrap servers and the backup Kafka bootstrap servers.

-This is highly recommended to monitor all the instances deployed in the context of this disaster and recovery plan procedure.
+It is highly recommended to monitor all the instances deployed in the context of this disaster and recovery plan procedure.

 ### Enable the Kafka cluster back up